LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

    \dot{v}_2 &= f_1^* + f_2(t, v_2), \\
    y_n &= v_2(t_n).

-Like a Lie-Trotter method from SplittingStep, the partitions are evolved through a sequence of inner IVPs which can be solved with an arbitrary integrator or exact solution procedure.
+Like a Lie-Trotter method from
+:ref:`SplittingStep <ARKODE.Mathematics.SplittingStep>`, the partitions are
+evolved through a sequence of inner IVPs which can be solved with an arbitrary integrator or exact solution procedure.
 However, the IVP for partition two includes a "forcing" or "tendency" term :math:`f_1^*` to strengthen the coupling.
 This coupling leads to a first order method provided :math:`v_1` and :math:`v_2` are integrated to at least first order accuracy.
 Currently, a fixed time step must be specified for the outer ForcingStep, but inner integrators are free to use adaptive time steps.

 .. _ARKODE.Mathematics.MRIStep: